ananya12sharmaa/CS121_final/README.md

 ### Import libraries like Scanner for user input and Gson for JSON data handling.
 Beginning Class:

 Starting with the Prysm class, which serves as the entry point for the application.

 Beginning Main Method for Menu Display:
-Creating an object of Scanner, useing 3 switch cases for giving choices for exit, task manager, and journal manager.
+Creating an object of Scanner, using 3 switch cases for giving choices for exit, task manager, and journal manager.
 Using break to avoid fall-through.
 Closing the Scanner object after use.
 Beginning TaskManager with Scanner as Parameter: